 FINDING AMERICA, as a young Italian immigrant in the 1920s, the first leg of his journey is by sailing ship.
 In Atlantic City he "makes his bones" with the Black Hand.
 Si, he is a killer with heart.
 But that's too simple a portraiture for so complex a man.

-The "Boss of the Boardwalk," as Tony Quick Fish also becomes known, possesses frailties and powerful strengths.
-He is capable of teaching us all how to love . . . and how to kill when death is due.
+The "Boss of the Boardwalk," as Tony Quick Fish also becomes known, possesses frailties and powerful strengths, teaching how to love and how to kill when death is due.

 A YOUNG ATTORNEY, who was raised in the comfortable Chestnut Hill section of Philadelphia, faces his first trial as a lawyer defending a Reverend in a case that "Christ can't win."